 Tinnitus is something that I have suffered with for over 40 years.
-You may be thinking, why would I need ear plugs with Tinnitus?
+You may think, why would I need ear plugs with Tinnitus?
 After all, the ringing is coming from inside of the ear, so it is not something that can be blocked out.

 Ear plugs are useful for tinnitus sufferers in a couple of ways: